-The following book review with a few personal reflections that I am going to type out here are subjective to a larger degree but do no disservice to Han Kang’s magnum opus.
+The following book review with my reflections are subjective and hopefully will do no disservice to Han Kang’s magnum opus.

 I picked this book up from the Trilogy Bookstore-cum-Library after I read on the cover that it had won the 2016 Man Booker International Prize.
-I bought it in 2017 but only managed to pick it up in 2018 after having finished my own collection of short stories pertaining to issues faced by the LGBTQIA community.
+I bought it in 2017 but only managed to pick it up in 2018 after finishing my collection of short stories about issues faced by the LGBTQIA community.

-The protagonist of Kang’s book to me represents women not only in South Korea but to a very much larger extent, to women in my country, India as well.
-Yeong-hye is termed, by her selfish and soulless husband, as an ordinary woman.
-He even treats her like an ‘ordinary woman’ to feed him when he comes back from work, to be as a showpiece to the outer world and to satisfy him sexually in the capacity of a mate from time to time.
+To me, the protagonist of Kang’s book represents women not only in South Korea but, to a much larger extent, women in my country, India.
+Yeong-hye is termed an ordinary woman by her selfish and soulless husband.
+He even treats her like an ‘ordinary woman’ to feed him when he comes back from work, be a showpiece to the outer world, and satisfy him sexually in the capacity of a mate from time to time.

-Yeong-hye’s husband married her through the arranged marriage system practiced in most, if not all, Asian countries to a great extent.
+Yeong-hye’s husband married her through the arranged marriage system prevalent in most, if not all, Asian countries.
 He marries her because she is ordinary.
 He has no place for a woman in his life who is anything besides what he wishes her to be.

-We must understand here that the husband doesn’t sit down to comfort his wife or have a quiet talk with her concerning her feelings over the matter.
+We must understand here that the husband does not sit down to comfort his wife or have a quiet talk with her concerning her feelings over the matter.
 No, none of that for the husband.
-To him she has become deviant and so all steps should be taken to turn this deviant of the usual social norms of relationship between man and wife back to meat eating – even if violence ensues.
+To him, she has become deviant, so he should take steps to turn this deviant from the usual social norms of relationship between man and wife back to meat eating – even if violence ensues.

-I will try and avoid as many spoilers as I can so that if the reader of this review has not yet read this wonderful piece of literature, I might not spoil the pleasure of the reading of this compelling book.
+I will try and avoid as many spoilers as I can so that if the reader of this review has not yet read this excellent piece of literature, I might not spoil the pleasure of reading this compelling book.

-She has already been doing so, by going braless most of the time.
-That bra, a true universal symbol of woman’s subservience to man – our yellow star of David.
+She has already been doing so by going braless most of the time, the bra being a universal symbol of woman’s subservience to man – our yellow star of David.

 She has been deviant.
 She has been rebelling.
 But when things go too far, then chaos ensues.